stassa/louise/README.md

 program and the MIL problem by Gordon Plotkin's program reduction algorithm, from his doctoral thesis (see references at end).

-This step does not have an explicit listing predicate as the previous two steps.
+The reduction step, too, can be inspected by a call to the predicate `list_top_program_reduction/1`.

-For illustrative purposes, the following is an example of the reduction of the Top program, along with the encapsulated MIL problem, for `ancestor/2`
+The following is a listing of the reduction step for `ancestor/2`:

 ```
-?- learn(ancestor/2).
+?- list_top_program_reduction(ancestor/2).
 Program clauses:
 ----------------
 s(ancestor)